Kaleidoscope Child Foundation

 We conducted usability tests before finalizing wireframes.
 Click here to check it out!

 The original website gave a potential donor an overwhelming amount of ways to engage.
 The client didn't want to necessarily eliminate all of them, but they did simplify it from 6 to 3 options.
 The 2 main ways of engagement are to donate or volunteer.
-We used a mix of imagery and testimonials tell the story of past work and build trust with the potential donor.
-We also used conveniently placed CTAs for ease of access.
+We used a mix of imagery and testimonials to tell the story of past work and build trust with potential donors.

 Like any creative process, once we started building out the site in Wordpress we ran into technical limitations and found that certain elements like buttons, font styles, the navigation, and the footer didn't match the hi-fi wireframes.
 We worked with the engineer to build something similar to the original concept.
 It was an exercise of give and take and assessing what was a must have and what could be redesigned based on the constraints, user needs, and client goals.